Gemini Rose flowers

 A phenomenal rose for the discerning gardener with enormous fully double coral pink flowers that fade to creamy white in the centers, petals are sharply recurved for a pointy effect; all roses need full sun and well-drained soil

 Gemini Rose is clothed in stunning lightly-scented coral-pink recurved flowers with creamy white centers at the ends of the branches from early summer to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.

 Gemini Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.